microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/permission_delete.md

-# Delete permission
+# Delete a sharing permission

 Remove access to a [DriveItem](../resources/driveitem.md).

-Only permissions that are not inherited can be deleted.
+Only sharing permissions that are **not** inherited can be deleted.
 The **inheritedFrom** property must be `null`.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |